jendrikseipp/vulture/README.rst

 **Ignoring names**

 You can use ``--ignore-names foo*,ba[rz]`` to let Vulture ignore all names starting with ``foo`` and the names ``bar`` and ``baz``.
-The ``--ignore-names`` option if started with a ``@`` symbol checks for functions decorated with the given decorator.
-This is helpful for example in Flask projects, where you can use ``--ignore-names "@app.route"`` to ignore all functions with the ``@app.route`` decorator.
+Additionally, the ``--ignore-decorators`` option should be used to ignore functions decorated with the given decorator.
+This is helpful for example in Flask projects, where you can use ``--ignore-names app.route`` to ignore all functions with the ``app.route`` decorator.

-We recommend using whitelists instead of ``--ignore-names`` whenever possible, since whitelists are automatically checked for syntactic correctness when passed to Vulture and sometimes you can even pass them to your Python interpreter and let it check that all whitelisted code actually still exists in your project.
+We recommend using whitelists instead of ``--ignore-names`` or ``--ignore-decorator`` whenever possible, since whitelists are automatically checked for syntactic correctness when passed to Vulture and sometimes you can even pass them to your Python interpreter and let it check that all whitelisted code actually still exists in your project.

 **Marking unused variables**